Bao-tong/Data/README.md

 * **Cost-category definitions and scenario construction — Tables C11–C12**
   Define each cost category, describe its default estimation method, identify the information required from vendors or pilot projects, and explain the construction of low, base, and high cost scenarios.

-* **Numerical assumptions and supporting evidence — Tables C13–C14**
+* **Numerical assumptions — Tables C13**
-  Report the numerical values used in the economic model together with their calculation notes, source links, and adjustable ranges.
+  Reports the low, base, and high values used in the economic model for exchange rates, deployment and operating costs, personnel requirements, electricity consumption, downtime, useful life, residual value, and the BOM proxy rate.
 ## Appendix D: Baseline Human Labour Cost Inputs

 Appendix D contains the baseline human labour-cost inputs used in the economic evaluation.
 It consolidates the representative salary, employer contribution, allowance, overtime, benefit, and annual labour-cost parameters used to construct the baseline human sorting-cost estimates.